mlrun/mlrun/docs/index.md

 **{ref}`Real-time monitoring <monitoring-overview>`:** Monitors data, models, resources, and production components and provides a feedback loop for exploring production data, identifying drift, alerting on anomalies or data quality issues, triggering retraining jobs, measuring business impact, etc.

+**{ref}`Alerts and notifications <alerts-notifications>`:** Use alerts to identify and inform you of possible problem situations.
+Use notifications to report status on on runs and pipelines.

 ```{toctree}